2019 New England Patriots season: AFC Wild Card Playoffs: vs. (6) Tennessee Titans

 With the loss, the Patriots failed to repeat as Super Bowl Champions, a feat that had not been achieved since their 2004 repeat.
 They also failed to return to the AFC Championship Game for the first time since 2010, and was also the first time the Patriots lost their opening playoff game since that season.
 It was also their first loss to the Titans at home since 1993, when the Titans were still the Houston Oilers.
-This was Tom Brady's last game with the Patriots, as he signed with the Tampa Bay Buccaneers in free agency after the season.
-As of 2024, this marked the Patriots last home playoff game.
+This was Tom Brady's last game with the Patriots, as he signed with the Tampa Bay Buccaneers in free agency after the season, making it the final game of the Brady–Belichick era.
+This would be the Patriots' last home playoff game until 2025.